 - Error tolerance: Because the menu is a float tab, the lack of a restrictive zone can take us to tap it without realize it.
 This problem is also remarkable in the help tab in the English version.
 Besides, one detail I can’t ignore is that, when the pop-up menu is open, the exit option has a gray color that make it seems like disabled, confusing the user.

-- Design Flexiblity: If the developer wanted to add more options, the composition of the English version can give more considering there is the risk to lose space for the characters to move.
-In the Japanese version the pop-up menu avoid that possibility in view of this is invisible until the user wants.
+- Design Flexibility: If the developer wanted to add more options, the composition of the English version can give more considering there is the risk to lose space for the characters to move.
+In the Japanese version the pop-up menu avoids that possibility in view of this is invisible until the user wants.

 - Space: Repeating a little the previous point, the bottom menu eat space to play and even more when the mobile screen has low height.
 I played the game in a mini iPad and in an android with more height and I feel the iPad interface more squeeze.